WICG/compression-dictionary-transport/README.md

     * It will be downloaded with “idle” priority, once the site is actually idle.
     * Browsers may decide to not download it when they suspect that the user is paying for bandwidth, or when used by sites that are not likely to amortize the dictionary costs (e.g. sites that the user isn’t visiting frequently enough).
     * Browsers may decide to not use a shared dictionary if it contains hints that its contents are not public (e.g. `Cache-Control: private` headers).
-* The dictionary response must include the `bikeshed-use-as-dictionary: <path>` header, appropriate cache lifetime headers and will be used for future requests using the same process as the [Static resources flow](#static-resources-flow).
+* The dictionary response must include the `bikeshed-use-as-dictionary: <options>` header, appropriate cache lifetime headers and will be used for future requests using the same process as the [Static resources flow](#static-resources-flow).
     * For browser clients, the response must also be non-opaque in order to be used as a dictionary.
 Practically, this means the response is either same-origin as the document or has an `Access-Control-Allow:` header that makes the response readable by the document.

+### Dictionary options header
+The `bikeshed-use-as-dictionary:` response header is a [structured field dictionary](https://www.rfc-editor.org/rfc/rfc8941.html#name-dictionaries) that allows for setting multiple options and for future expansion.
+The supported options and defaults are:

+* **p** - Path for the dictionary to apply to. *Defaults to exact-match of the full path*.
+Any specified path will be prefix-matched to requests. i.e. `/app1/main` will match `https://www.example.com/app1/main_12345.js`.
+Also supports relative-path matching if not prefixed with `/`. i.e. `main` in response to `https://www.example.com/app1/main_1.js` will match `https://www.example.com/app1/main.xyz.js`.
+* **e** - Expiration time in seconds for the dictionary. *Defaults to 31536000 (1 year)*.
+This is independent of the cache lifetime of the resource being used for the dictionary.
+If the underlying resource is evicted from cache then it is also removed but this allows for setting an explicit time to live for use as a dictionary independent of the underlying resource in cache.
+Expired resources can still be useful as dictionaries while they are in cache and can be used for fetching updates of the expired resource.
+It can also be useful to artificially limit the life of a dictionary in cases where the dictionary is updated frequently, to limit the number of possible incoming dictionary values.
+* **h** - List of supported hash algorithms in order of server preference.
+Defaults to `sha-256` which is the only supported algorithm currently but allows for future migration to different hash algorithms.

+For example: `bikeshed-use-as-dictionary: p="/app1/main", e=604800, h=(sha-256 sha-512)` would specify matching on a path prefix of `/app1/main`, expiring as a dictionary in 7 days, independent of the cache lifetime of the resource and advertise support for both sha-256 and sha-512.

 ### Compression API